kimschles/secrets-store-demo/tutorial.md

 kubernetes_ca_cert=@/var/run/secrets/kubernetes.io/serviceaccount/ca.crt
 ```

-Create a policy called 'app-permissions' that will allow the SSCD to read the mounts and the secrets itself.
+Create a policy called 'app-permissions' that will allow the SSCD to read the mounts and the secret itself.

 ```sh
 vault policy write app-permissions - <<EOF